Matt711/Errors-Floating-Point/README.md

-# Project1
+# Errors, Floating Point
-MATLAB files for version control
+Project 1 for the coursae MA402: Scientific Computing